Aprés Le Sueur finished!

 ~ 90 x 90 inches

-It was inspired by several triangular leftover pieces from Aprés Le Sueur that I wanted to utilize.
-Once completed, searching for a title, I noticed the flower like medallion shapes that emerged, and love the richness of symbolic meaning associated with this plant, from the Bible to John Steinbeck’s Grapes of Wrath.
+Inspired by scores of triangular leftover pieces from Aprés Le Sueur.
+Once completed, the flower like medallion shapes that emerged resembled the Rose of Sharon blossom, a flower rich with symbolic meaning, from the Bible to John Steinbeck’s Grapes of Wrath.

 Work In Progress: Summer’s End